edgedb/easy-edgedb/chapter11/index.md

   using (<str>input);
 ```

 That's all there is to it!
+If you put this into your schema and do a migration then you will now be able to use this function.

-Let's write a quick function to make our Event type a little nicer to read.
-Instead of putting `'https://geohack.toolforge.org/geohack.php?params=54.4858_N_0.6206_W'` inside the `Event` type, we can make a function called `get_url()` that simply returns this `str` for us.
-With that, our `url` property definition is 42 characters shorter.
+Now let's make something a little more useful: a quick function to make our `Event` type a little nicer to read.
+Instead of putting `'https://geohack.toolforge.org/geohack.php?params='` inside the `Event` type, we can make a function called `get_url()` that simply returns this `str` for us.
+With that, our `url` property definition can be 42 characters shorter.
 Let's add this function to the schema and change the `url` in the `Event` type to use it:

 ```sdl
 function get_url() -> str